Youth Development Programs

 See how we’ve stayed busy with our story-writing curriculum, new music, radio plays, Zoom chats and case management support.

 Participants use our award-winning story-writing curriculum to empower their voice and provide a way to share their experiences with the community.
 Through a rigorous process of producing fully-realized musicals, they are able to take back their identity, look beyond their histories and have the confidence to move forward in a positive way.

 - They perform their original musicals for the community.

-Our Changing Voices ensemble works extensively with a Licensed Clinical Social Worker (LCSW) to advance through a trauma-informed life and job skills curriculum designed to provide the tools and resources needed to create stability and opportunity for success beyond Storycatchers’ supported employment.
+Our Changing Voices ensemble works extensively with a Licensed Clinical Social Worker (LCSW) on trauma-informed life and job skills curriculum designed to provide the tools and resources to create stability and opportunity for success beyond Storycatchers’ supported employment.
 Outcomes include:

 - Financial literacy